 When you think “data monetization,” chances are the healthcare sector is not the first industry that comes to mind.
 But, in fact, data is playing a central role in countless healthcare changes happening today, with established players and startups alike looking for ways to capitalize on patient health information to identify new opportunities and operate more effectively and competitively.

 A recent article in CIO provided some interesting applications of data monetization in the healthcare industry, including the following examples:

-- Mercy Health, based in St. Louis, MO, has launched a real-world evidence network that will pool data from clinical networks across the country, starting with its database of clinical data from millions of patient records.
-Subscribers to the network, including researchers, regulators, and Pharma and Medtech companies, will have access to this pool of de-identified, anonymous data.
+- Mercy Health, based in St. Louis, MO, now shares ‘de-identified’ data from its networks across the country, enabling subscribers, including researchers, regulators, and Pharma and Medtech companies, to access it for innovation efforts.

 These and other applications are interesting, and it’s certainly critical that de-identified patient data be accessible to digital health innovators and researchers—not just established healthcare practices.
 As the CIO article put it, giving these groups access to data “enables them to apply advanced analytical tools to gain insights that can drive innovation in care delivery, manage population health, and a host of other things.”

 As these initiatives gain steam, it’s important to remember that consumers are also a key stakeholder in healthcare data monetization efforts.
 Not only are we as patients the primary owners of our data, but we’re also the target demographic—after all, any effort to improve care delivery, offer more tailored insurance plans, or other healthcare innovations has a direct positive impact on our lives.

 Its possible patients may soon have the opportunity to take a more proactive role in the healthcare data monetization trend.
 A Stanford initiative is underway in which patients can share their own medical data and get paid for it—effectively circumventing efforts for other groups to monetize this information.